LLMs Encode Their Failures: Predicting Success from Pre-Generation Activations

 \paragraph{Utility-Based Routing} For routing among a heterogeneous pool of models, we use a simple utility-based rule.
 Let $\{M_1, \ldots, M_K\}$ denote available models with expected costs $\{\hat{c_1}, \ldots, \hat{c_K}\}$ based on average output cost from the train set.
 We normalise the expected cost $\hat{c_i}$ to be between [0-1] such that for a prompt $x$, we select:

 where $\hat{p}_i(x)$ is the probe-estimated success probability for model $M_i$, and $\lambda$ trades off success probability against cost.
-This rule requires training separate probes for each model in the pool.
+This requires training separate probes for each model in the pool.

 We evaluate on a pool of five models: Qwen2.5-Math-7B-Instruct, Deepseek-R1-Qwen-7B, and GPT-OSS-20B with low/medium/high reasoning budgets.
-We vary $\lambda$ to trace the performance-cost frontier, without tuning for specific operating points.
-Following prior routing work that uses public API pricing to estimate deployment costs \citep{chen_frugalgpt_2024, ding_hybrid_2023}, we compute costs from total output tokens using Fireworks AI's pricing—a platform that provides realistic cost estimates for deploying open-source models at scale (see Appendix~\ref{app:routing_details}).
+We vary $\lambda$ to trace the performance-cost frontier.
+Following prior routing work that uses API pricing to estimate deployment costs \citep{chen_frugalgpt_2024, ding_hybrid_2023}, we use Fireworks AI's inference pricing to emulate realistic conditions. (see Appendix~\ref{app:routing_details}).

-\paragraph{Baselines} We compare against two baselines: random routing and an oracle with perfect knowledge of model success.
+\paragraph{Baselines} We compare against three baselines: an IRT router baseline, random routing, and an oracle with perfect knowledge of model success.
 Random routing assigns each problem uniformly at random to one of the available models, independent of difficulty or cost.
-For utility-based routing, the oracle replaces probe predictions with ground-truth correctness labels $(p(x)=[\text{correct}_i(x)])$ and selects $\hat{M}(x) = \arg\max_i (\mathbb{I}[\text{correct}_i(x)] - \lambda \hat{c_i})$ sweeping $\lambda$ to trace the theoretical best-case Pareto frontier.
-For cascade routing, the oracle iterates through models from cheapest to most expensive and routes to the cheapest model that solves the problem correctly, escalating only on actual failures.
-If no model succeeds, it defaults to the cheapest.
+The IRT router follows prior work on modeling question difficulty and model ability via latent trait estimation using learned embeddings \citep{song_irt-router_2025}.
+Unlike our approach, which directly extracts model-specific success signals from internal representations, IRT-based routers rely on learned item and model embeddings and require additional training to estimate these latent variables.